WillJRoper/willjroper.github.io/virgo/virgo.md

 ## Social Events

-We have planned several social events to foster collaboration and camaraderie:
+We will not be having a traditional conference dinner during the meeting.
+We came to this decision for several reasons but primarily because Virgo dinners have traditionally been free and we do not have the funds to continue this tradition.
+Instead, we are planning social events to bring everyone together and fuel collaboration.

 ### Tuesday, 21st:

 - **Pub Quiz** at **Falmer Bar**, hosted by the LOC.
 - Food and drinks are available at the bar, and deliveries from nearby establishments are common.
 - The quiz starts at **19:00**.
-Rules will be shared closer to the time.
+Rules will be shared closer to the time by the quizmasters.

 ### Wednesday, 22nd: